Dec 30, 2023

 8. Joseph Franz, b.
 3 Oct 1786, godfather: Joseph Quarin (St. Peter, Tom 1, 126), d.
 25 May 1790 (A-Wsa, Totenbeschreibamt 94, S, fol.
 73r)

-From 1777 until his death, Strack lived at Stadt 585, the Fernerisches Haus in the Paternostergassel (today the northern part of Graben 21), which in 1780, was bequeathed by Christoph Ferner von Fernau to his nephew Ferdinand Scander and his sisters.
+From 1777 until his death, Strack lived at Stadt 585, the Fernerisches Haus in the Paternostergassel (today the northern part of Graben 21), which in 1780, was bequeathed by Christoph Ferner von Fernau to his son-in-law Ferdinand Scander and his siblings.
 The priest Ferdinand Scander (1731–1791), son of the k.k.
-Hofballmeister ("pillae magister", i.e. tennis coach) Ferdinand Scander, was the godfather of Ferdinand Raimund (Mariahilf 1, fol.
+Hofballmeister ("pillae magister", i.e. tennis coach) Ferdinand Ernst Scander, was the godfather of Ferdinand Raimund (Mariahilf 1, fol.
 471).

 Johann Kilian Strack listed as tenant on the third floor of Stadt 585 in the 1788 Josephinische Steuerfassion (A-Wsa, Steueramt B34.3, fol.
 453).
 On the fifth floor of this house lived the violinist and copyist Jakob Nurscher.